 I’m not sure if it was exactly $50,000, but that’s a rough estimate.
-One of my apps got over 70,000 downloads, at $1.20 a pop, and I had a few others sell okay too.
+One of my apps got over 70,000 downloads, at $1.20 a pop (although there were heavy discounts at times), and I had a few others sell okay too.
 I also cut deals with OEMs in India to have the apps appear as preloaded software, which earned me a little extra.

 I’m not rich by any means.
 It might sound like a lot of money, but its impact is felt considerably less over a span of ten years!
 That isn’t to say it wasn’t awesome, though.
 And it certainly helped me enjoy a more comfortable lifestyle for a little while.
 And it wasn’t by following any conventional advice on how to become an app developer.